Jetson AGX Orin — Setup from Scratch

 ros2 pkg list | grep kart - [ ] SSH access:

-ssh orinfrom Mac - [ ] AnyDesk: working with dummy HDMI plug
+ssh orinfrom Mac - [ ] AnyDesk: working with dummy HDMI plug, unattended password set

 Network Access